 You also can’t forget Arnold’s classmates, such as overweight and sometimes bully, Harold Berman, upbeat but a perpetual jinx, Eugene Horowitz, paranoid Sid, lanky, southern, lemon pudding-loving Stinky Peterson, rich, snobby, fashion-obsessed Rhonda Wellington Lloyd, her best friend, insect-aficionado Nadine, overly sweet and Miss Perfect, Lila Sawyer, bizarre Brainy, crazy Curly, meek and intelligent Phoebe Heyerdahl and, of course, the one, the only, Helga G. Pataki.

-I could devote an entire blog post discussing why Helga is one of my favorite cartoon characters of all time (and, you know what, I just might put a pin in that idea and write one in the future), but for now, I’ll try to be as succinct as possible in my praise of her.
+I could devote an entire blog post discussing why Helga is one of my favorite cartoon characters of all time, but for now, I’ll try to be as succinct as possible in my praise of her.
 It’s worth noting that Craig and the entire Hey Arnold! crew did an outstanding job at creating a character whom the audience can not only sympathize with but relate to, despite her being a tenacious bully.
 We see throughout the series just how depressing Helga’s home life is, which makes her deep-rooted anger and aching need to passionately express herself all the more justified.
-Furthermore, it isn’t until the episode, “Helga on the Couch” (which is easily one of the best episodes of the series, I might add, not to mention one of Craig’s favorites as well) that we learn the first person to ever show Helga true kindness is none other than Arnold, hence the moment her obsession with him is born.
+Furthermore, it isn’t until the episode, “Helga on the Couch” (which is easily one of the best episodes of the series, not to mention one of Craig’s favorites as well) that we learn the first person to ever show Helga true kindness is none other than Arnold, hence the moment her obsession with him is born.

 Helga’s love for Arnold is, in my opinion, one of the biggest hooks of the series (which, again, I’ll have to discuss in a separate, Helga-centric blog post, lest I go off on a tangent).
 However, what really sets Hey Arnold! apart from other kids’ shows is its emotional, character-driven storytelling.
 The show masterfully blends realism and surrealism with its realistic depiction of what it’s like to be a kid coupled with its exciting urban legend tales.
 Perhaps most remarkably of all, though, is that the show does a great job of reminding us that while there are many wonderful things about childhood, there are also hardships to overcome along the way.
 It’s all part of growing up.